PSYCHO-PASS: Mandatory Happiness

 Sound 9

-PSYCHO-PASS: Mandatory Happiness is based on the popular anime series of the same name, but this engrossing visual novel isn’t afraid to carve out its own path.
-It features a very memorable setting, interesting characters and plenty of content to explore.
-The story is a little darker than most visual novels on Steam, which is a good thing and familiarity with the anime series isn’t required to enjoy this title.
+PSYCHO-PASS: Mandatory Happiness is based on the popular anime series of the same name, but this engaging visual novel isn’t afraid to carve out its own path.
+It features a very memorable setting, interesting characters, and plenty of content to explore.
+The story is a little darker than most visual novels on Steam, which is a good thing, and familiarity with the anime series isn’t required to enjoy this title.
 Any fans of the genre looking for something that will keep them busy for a while should definitely add PSYCHO-PASS to their collection.

-Gameplay: Features an engrossing storyline, two protagonists, a branching storyline and plenty of different endings.
+Gameplay: The game features an engaging storyline, two protagonists, and many different endings.

-Graphics: Great character designs and backgrounds, but not much in the way of animations.
+Graphics: The visuals consist of great character designs and backgrounds but not much in the way of animations.

-Sound: Full voice acting for all the characters and some nice background music too
+Sound: Players can expect full voice acting for all the characters and some nice background music

 Summary 9.0 Outstanding